coralproject/talk/docs/architecture-tags.md

 summary:
 ---

-Tags can be added to Users, Comments and Assets.
+Tags are essentially strings that can be added to models.
+Currently, tags can be added to [Users, Comments and Assets](https://github.com/coralproject/talk/blob/ced449a1489d47c25d604020fa2e0b3b7a741353/graph/typeDefs.graphql#L144).
+If you would like to add tags to other models, you can extend this schema using [GraphQL hooks](plugins-server.html#graphql-hooks).

 ## Tag Definitions